Projects

 Remark.
 If you have difficulties uploading all the necessary sources to build your project on Moodle (for instance if the dataset is too large), please contact me in order to find a solution.

-Each group will also complete an oral defense:
+Each group will also complete an oral defense.
+The organization of the defense is the following: